howerj/gladiators/readme.md

 source code for this application, which is a shame, the video shows the gladiators learning how to move, how to fire, and eventually how to dodge enemy projectiles.

+Here are some videos of the evolved gladiators running:

+[gladiators-1.gif][]

+And:

+[gladiators-2.gif][]

+There is still a lot to improve, but the system works.

 # LICENSE